 The Medicare statute and regulations make clear that Medicare is able to make conditional payments for medical items or services for its beneficiaries, however, when an injured person receives a tort settlement or judgment, those payments must be paid back to Medicare or else the person injured and/or their attorney may be liable.

 A Maryland malpractice law firm recently had to pay $250k for failing to pay off a Medicare lien.
 The firm had obtained a $1.15 million dollar settlement for one of its clients in a medical malpractice case.
-This client happened to be a Medicare beneficiary who Medicare had made conditional payments on behalf of.
-Medicare had been notified of the settlement and demanded repayment of its debts incurred, however, the law firm apparently refused or failed to pay the lien off in full, even after an administrative finding had made the debt final.
+This client happened to be a Medicare beneficiary for whom Medicare had made conditional payments.
+Medicare had been notified of the settlement and demanded repayment of its debts incurred.
+But the law firm apparently refused or failed to pay the lien off in full, even after an administrative finding had made the debt final.

 The firm was ultimately forced to enter into a settlement agreement with the United States to resolve allegations that it had failed to reimburse the UnitedStates for the Medicare payments regarding this case.
 Under the terms of the agreement entered into with the U.S. Attorney’s Office for the District of Maryland, Meyers Rodbell had to pay the $250,000 for the Medicare lien in the malpractice case.
 The firm was also required to adopt certain policies for handling Medicare liens in future cases.
 They had to designate a person in the firm who would be responsible for paying Medicare liens, train that employee to ensure the firm would pay those liens on a timely basis, and review any outstanding liens with that employee every six months to ensure compliance.